-This enables the learner to embark on the front end of the tapestry and demonstrate how the sum is done.
+This enables the learner to embark on the front end of the embroidery and demonstrate how the sum is done.

 The same applies to "y = mx + c" type of sums.

 The result is that learners clarify sums before doing the sums.
-Once this is in place the front end of the tapestry is a walk in the park.
+Once this is in place the front end of the embroidery is a walk in the park.